Yubari Melon

 While these are fine to eat, they do not look aesthetically perfect, so they are excluded -- what exacting standards!

-This is the kind of strict baseline you expect from Yubari melons, which are frequently given as gifts.
+This is the kind of strict baseline you expect from Yubari Melons, which are frequently given as gifts.

 Because producers hew to these standards, the Yubari brand is one consumers trust.